Longtime municipal officials stepping down

 Gunnison council member and mayor serving 1987-1997 and 2017-2021

 Jim Gelwicks has served the Gunnison community for many years as an elected official.
-This is his second time to be on Gunnison City Council.
-He began on city council in 1987 and served all the way to 1997, serving as mayor from 1993-1995.
-He was elected again in 2017 and served as mayor from 2017-2021.
-His term on council expires December.
-Since his retirement from Western Colorado University in Gunnison in 2024, (formally Western State College of Colorado) as a communications faculty member, Jim keeps busy volunteering his time to help veterans, children, and building relationships with all residents.
-Gelwicks served on the Colorado Municipal League Policy Committee, City Investment Policy Board, and Region 10 Executive Committee.
+He is concluding his second stretch serving on city council.
+He was first elected to city council in 1987 and served as mayor from 1993-1995.
+He was elected to serve as mayor again in 2017 and city council in 2021.
+Since his retirement from Western Colorado University in Gunnison in 2004, as a communications faculty member Gelwicks keeps busy volunteering his time to help veterans, children, and building relationships with all residents.
+Gelwicks served as president of the CML Executive Board, the City Investment Policy Board, and the Region 10 Executive Committee.
 In his spare time, he enjoys fishing as well as simply living and walking through the streets of Gunnison.
-His unwavering pride in and support of the community is recognized by everyone who has had the fortunate opportunity to be taught, led, or interacted with Jim Gelwicks.
+His unwavering pride in and support of the community is recognized by everyone who has had the fortunate opportunity to be taught, led, or interacted with him.

 Zo HubbardZo Hubbard